mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

   the type id value to update or add a flag.
 * 134 (Inactive Flag Type)
   The flag type is inactive and cannot be used to create new flags.
+* 135 (Bug Type Required)
+  You didn't specify a type for the bug.
 * 504 (Invalid User)
   Either the QA Contact, Assignee, or CC lists have some invalid user in them.
 The error message will have more details.